heartcombo/devise/README.md

 end
 ```

-If you have multiple roles, you may want to set up different parameter sanitizer per role.
+If you have multiple Devise models, you may want to set up different parameter sanitizer per model.
 In this case, we recommend inheriting from `Devise::ParameterSanitizer` and add your own logic:

 ```ruby
 class User::ParameterSanitizer < Devise::ParameterSanitizer